TimoliaDE/HowTo/docs/ranks/premium.en.md

 *Further information about the kick system can be found [here](/faq/#wie-funktioniert-das-kick-system).

-## LabyMod Cashback
-Timolia is an official LabyMod partner.
-With the purchase of a premium rank on our network, you will receive LabyMod Coins, which you can use to acquire cosmetics, emotes, and much more in the LabyMod Shop.

 ## Sponsor-Ranks
 The sponsor ranks symbolize our gratitude towards players, which especially financially